BroadbandForum/usp/docs/specification/index.typ

 #strong[#[R\-DIS.6]<r-dis.6>]; \- If DNS is enabled, an Endpoint MUST
-use DNS to request IP address(es) (A and\/or AAAA records, depending on confiured IP stacks) for a FQDN with domain other than ones used for mDNS (#link(<r-dis.5>)[R\-DIS.5]).
+use DNS to request IP address(es) (A and\/or AAAA records, depending on configured IP stacks) for a FQDN with domain other than ones used for mDNS (#link(<r-dis.5>)[R\-DIS.5]).

 If the Endpoint is programmatically set to request other resource